RobertTalbert/calculus/course-documentation/MTH201-Learning-Targets.md

 - DA.2: I can determine the intervals of concavity of a function and find all of its points of inflection.
 - DA.3: I can use the Extreme Value Theorem to find the absolute maximum and minimum values of a continuous function on a closed interval.
 - DA.4 **(CORE)**: I can set up and use derivatives to solve applied optimization problems.
-- DA.5: I can compute the derivative of an implicitly-defined function and find the slope of the tangent line to an implicit curve.
-- DA.6: I can set up and use derivatives to solve related rates problems.

 ## Group INT: Use definite integrals and the Fundamental Theorem of Calculus to find areas and total change.